propublica/sunlight-congress/source/index.md

 # Sunlight Congress API

-A live JSON API for the people and work of Congress.
+A live JSON API for the people and work of Congress, provided by the [Sunlight Foundation](http://sunlightfoundation.com).

 ## Features